wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 In order to configure a switchboard on your XiVO, you need to:

 * Create a queue for your switchboard
+* Create a queue for your switchboard's call on hold
 * Create the users that will be operators
+* Assign the switchboard plugin to your user
+* Create an agent for your user
 * Assign the incoming calls to the switchboard queue
 * For each operator, add a function key for logging in or logging out from the switchboard queue.
 * Set "no answer" destinations on the switchboard queue